 Pitch and downspouts

-One way to squeeze out some more performance of the system is to increase the slope of the gutter.
-Normal installs are typical at about ¼” of slope in 10 feet, with down spouts needed about every 40 lineal feet.
+One way to squeeze some more performance out of the system is to increase the slope of the gutter.
+Normal installs are typical at about ¼” of slope in 10 feet, with downspouts needed about every 40 lineal feet.
 As an example: if you have a 50 foot run, a downspout should be installed at both ends.
 For proper flow the pitch should be centered from the middle out to the spouts.

 Gutter guards or open?

 Many gutter companies will insist that you need these.
-This is where you need to consider your local environment, maintenance schedule and DIY ability.
-If your home is located in a forest that sees leaf or needle drop, you are at more risk for needing a gutter guard system.
+This is where you need to consider your local environment, maintenance schedule, and DIY ability.
+If your home is located in a forest that sees leaf or needle drop, you are more likely to need a gutter guard system.